bradp/vv/README.md

 ## Advanced Usage

+### Airplane Mode

+Using `x` as the first argument with `vv` will force airplane mode.
+This will cut off update checks on usage.
+This is useful if you're using `vv` without an internet connection.
+The provision state of VVV will probably fail at some point, though.

+### Flags
 Anything that vv prompts you for, you can pass in as an argument.
 Most of this is realized in the site creation.
 In fact, there are a few arguments you can pass in that aren't prompted.
 This gives you total control over creating a new site.

 To create a new site named 'mysite' that has the domain 'mysite.dev' and is a multisite with subdomains, with `WP_Debug` turned on would be: